-An implementation of ECMAScript is expected to determine the daylight saving time algorithm.
-The algorithm to determine the daylight saving time adjustment DaylightSavingTA(t), measured in milliseconds, must depend only on four things:
+An implementation of ECMAScript is expected to make its best effort to determine the local daylight saving time adjustment.
+An implementation dependent algorithm using best available information on time zones to determine the local daylight saving time adjustment DaylightSavingTA(t), measured in milliseconds.